rsek/dataforged/moves/moves.md

 ### Forsake Your Vow

 **When you renounce your quest, betray your promise, or the goal is lost to you**, clear the vow.

-Then, envision how this failure impacts you and __Pay the Price__.
-If the vow was made to a connection, __Test Your Relationship__ when you next interact.
+Then, envision the impact of this failure and choose one or more as appropriate to the nature of the vow.
+Any allies who shared this vow may also envision a cost.

+  * You are demoralized or dispirited: __Endure Stress__.
+  * A connection loses faith: __Test Your Relationship__ when you next interact.
+  * You must abandon a path or resource: Discard an asset.
+  * Someone else pays a price: Envision how a person, being, or community will bear the cost of the failure.
+  * Someone else takes advantage: Envision how an enemy person, being, or faction will gain power.
+  * Your reputation suffers: Envision how this failure will mark you.

 ### Fulfill Your Vow